atsign-foundation/atsign.dev/content/en/docs/Get-Started/Understand the @platform/namespaces.md

 ---
-title: "To be deleted"
+title: "Namespaces"
 SEOtitle: "Namespaces on the @platform (at_platform or AtPlatform) with free @signs (AtSign or at_sign)"
-linkTitle: "To be deleted"
+linkTitle: "Namespace"
 Description: "An overview to namespaces and their importance"
 content: "Easily setup your own @platform secondary server for free!"

 weight: 1
 date: 2022-01-17
-toc_hide: true
-hide_summary: true
-draft: true
 ---

-## What are Namespaces?

 Namespace is a common term that may occur when reading about the @platform.
+Luckily for you, we briefly explain what a namespace is here!

+As our CTO, Colin Constable, delicately described it, " A namespace is a place to put a set of strings or characters together."
+So how exactly is this relevant to our end-to-end encryption protocol?

+Most people are familiar with DNS (Domain Name System): for example, if you type “cnn.com”, “fox.com”, or “bbc.com”, you get news sites.
+But you can’t just type in “news” and expect the Internet to tell you which particular flavor of news you want.

+We need to create namespaces so that humans can remember the name and computers can translate it to Internet protocol.
+Once there is a namespace like “bbc.com,” you can reliably know that somebody owns that particular space, and it needs to be managed so that there are no clashes.

+For instance, you don’t want to type “bbc.com” and get sent to Amazon’s home page.
+That’s why they have to be unique.

-Feel free to read all about namespaces [here](https://atsigncompany.medium.com/the-hidden-beauty-of-protocol-namespaces-6f5fab7f7a09).
+Feel free to read more on namespaces [here](https://atsigncompany.medium.com/the-hidden-beauty-of-protocol-namespaces-6f5fab7f7a09).

 <!-- ## Getting @signs and keys.